27-31-32-33-34 MEDICAL_mobile

 • Bombali ebolavirus (BOMV).

-Ebola virus is transmitted to humans through initial contact with an infected animal, such as a fruit bat, antelope or monkey.
+Ebola virus is transmitted to humans through initial contact with an infected animal, such as a fruit bat, antelope, or monkey.
 Subsequently, the spread of the virus within the human community occurs through direct contact with organs, blood, biological fluids such as saliva, urine, semen, breast milk, and vomit, of infected individuals both living and dead, and by indirect contact with contaminated environments, surfaces, and objects.

-An important area of research is still studying how long the virus can remain in some body fluids after the individual has recovered.
+An important area of research is still studying how long the virus can remain in certain body fluids after the individual has recovered.
 Although no known risk of Ebola infection through causal contact with a survivor has ever been documented, the virus has been shown to be present in seminal fluid, breast milk, ocular fluid, and the spine in individuals who have survived the disease.

-The largest documented outbreak was in 2013 in West Africa, ending in 2016 after involving a total of 28,652 cases and 11,325 deaths in ten countries (Liberia, Guinea, Sierra Leone, Mali, Nigeria, Senegal, Spain, the United Kingdom, Italy and the United States of America).
+The largest documented outbreak was in 2013 in West Africa, which ended in 2016 after involving a total of 28,652 cases and 11,325 deaths in ten countries (Liberia, Guinea, Sierra Leone, Mali, Nigeria, Senegal, Spain, the United Kingdom, Italy, and the United States of America).
+The current outbreak in the Democratic Republic of Congo, which began in August 2018, has already caused more than 3,200 infections, including more than 2,000 deaths (WHO).

 The incubation period of Ebola ranges from 2 to 21 days.